 Hi everyone!
 I’m Jack Sarcone, and I’m the newest addition to the Forever Ready team… and yes, I also went to Loras College.
 I love the outdoors, film photography, and learning new and interesting skills.
 Home for me is Des Moines, Iowa, so moving to the South is completely different and something I never expected for myself, but I’m so excited to continue doing what I love and discover more about the people of Memphis.

 I’ve always gotten involved in creative endeavors.
 I’ve tried everything from watercolor painting to learning the banjo.
-But when I picked up my grandpa’s old 35mm film camera, I knew the course of my life would change.
+But when I picked up my grandpa’s old 35mm film camera, I fell in love.
 Photography introduced me to video, and video introduced me to storytelling and so many great friends and opportunities.
 It felt so natural to me and it has opened up so many doors for me, Memphis included.

 My passions are documentary filmmaking, branding, and brand storytelling.
 I really fell in love with making documentaries while at Loras.
 In the spring of 2018, I collaborated with two classmates, Brody Kuhar and our friend John to create a documentary for our senior capstone.
 It’s called the Art of Living and you can watch it here —> ;)